|

 Spastic Colon

-Spastic Colon (also known as Irritable Bowel Syndrome, or IBS, and sometimes improperly termed spastic colitis) is a devastating and incurable condition that afflicts up to 20% of the world's population.
+Spastic colon is just another (rather old-fashioned) term for Irritable Bowel Syndrome or IBS.
+It's sometimes improperly termed spastic colitis.
+Spastic colon is a devastating and incurable condition that afflicts up to 20% of the world's population.

 Spastic Colon - What Is It?